-- First, the previous comments are in the context of emphasizing DP algorithms (our next paradigm) and were a deliberate overstating of the point. - My view of greedy algorithms is that while they may not often be optimal or as good as more sophisticated algorithms, there are many cases where they work well either in terms of provable approximations or "in practice". - Moreover, in some cases we imediately need something that works and knowing some basic approaches to a problem becomes a starting point.
+- First, the previous comments are in the context of emphasizing DP and LP algorithms for optimization problems and were a deliberate overstating of the point. - My view of greedy algorithms is that while they may not often be optimal or as good as more sophisticated algorithms, there are many cases where they work well either in terms of provable approximations or "in practice". - Moreover, in some cases we imediately need something that works and knowing some basic approaches to a problem becomes a starting point.
 If nothing esle, greedy algorithms can be a benchmark for comparison against more sophisticated algorithms. - DP algorithms, once they are formulated, often seem quite apparant.
 But coming up with a correct DP formulation is often not so obvious.
-In contrast, coming up with a correct (albeit possibly one having poor performance) greedy algorithm is usually easy to do. - Finally, there are applications (e.g. auctions) where conceptual simplicity is a virtue in itself.
+In contrast, coming up with a correct (albeit possibly one having poor performance) greedy algorithm is usually easy to do. - Finally, there are applications (e.g. auctions) where conceptual simplicity is a virtue (and maybe even a necessity) in itself.